charonsboat/openroutes/README.md

 # openroutes

-A public dataset of climbing routes around the world.
+A public dataset of rock climbing routes around the world.

 ## Contributing